LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. member:: date->year()

-   Returns a four-digit integer representing the year for a specified date.
+   Returns a four-digit integer representing the year for the date object (defaults to current date).

 .. member:: date->month(-long::boolean= ?, -short::boolean= ?)

-   Returns the number of the month (1=January, 12=December) for a specified date (defaults to current date).
-Optional ``-long`` parameter returns the full month name (e.g. "January") or an optional ``-short`` parameter returns an abbreviated month name (e.g. "Jan").
+   Returns the numerical month (1=January, 12=December) for the date object.
+   Optional ``-long`` parameter returns the full month name (e.g. "January") or an optional ``-short`` parameter returns an abbreviated month name (e.g.

-.. member:: date->day()

-   Returns the integer day of the month (e.g. 15).

-.. member:: date->dayOfYear()

-   Returns integer day of year (out of 365).
-Will work with leap years as well (out of 366).

-.. member:: date->dayOfWeek()

-   Returns the number of the day of the week (1=Sunday, 7=Saturday) for the date object.
+   "Jan").

 .. member:: date->week()
 .. member:: date->weekOfYear()

-   Returns the integer week number for the year of the specified date (out of 52).
+   Returns the numerical week of the year (out of 52) for the date object.

 .. member:: date->weekOfMonth()

-   Returns the week of month field for the date.
+   Returns the numerical week of the month for the date object.

+.. member:: date->dayOfWeekInMonth()

+   Returns the numerical day of week in month for the date object.

+.. member:: date->dayOfYear()

+   Returns the numerical day of the year (out of 365) for the date object.
+Will work for leap years as well (out of 366).

+.. member:: date->day()
 .. member:: date->dayOfMonth()

-   Returns the day of month field for the date.
+   Returns the numerical day of the month (e.g. 15) for the date object.

-.. member:: date->dayOfWeekInMonth()
+.. member:: date->dayOfWeek()

-   Returns the day of week in month field for the date.
+   Returns the numerical day of the week (1=Sunday, 7=Saturday) for the date object.

 .. member:: date->hour()
 .. member:: date->hourOfDay()

-   Returns the hour for the date object (0-23).
+   Returns the hour (0-23) for the date object.

 .. member:: date->hourOfAMPM()

-   Returns the relative hour for the date object (1-12).
+   Returns the relative hour (1-12) for the date object.

 .. member:: date->minute()

-   Returns integer minutes from "0" to "59" for the date object.
+   Returns the minute (0-59) for the date object.

 .. member:: date->second()

-   Returns integer seconds from "0" to "59" for the date object.
+   Returns the second (0-59) for the date object.

 .. member:: date->millisecond()

-   Returns the current integer milliseconds of the current date object.
+   Returns the millisecond (0-59) for the date object.

 .. member:: date->time()

-   Returns the time of the date object.
+   Returns the time for the date object.

 .. member:: date->ampm()

-   Returns "0" if the time is before noon and "1" if it's noon or later.
+   Returns "0" if the time is before noon and "1" if the time is noon or later.

 .. member:: date->am()

-   Returns "true" if the time is in the morning (before noon), otherwise returns false.
+   Returns "true" if the time is in the morning (before noon), otherwise returns "false".

 .. member:: date->pm()

-   Returns "true" if the time is in the evening (after noon), otherwise returns false.
+   Returns "true" if the time is in the evening (noon or after), otherwise returns "false".

 .. member:: date->timezone()

-   Returns the timezone setup for the date.
-Defaults to the current timezone of the server.
+   Returns the set time zone for the date object.
+Defaults to the current time zone of the server.

 .. member:: date->zoneOffset()

-   Returns the time zone offset field for the date.
+   Returns the time zone offset field for the date object.

 .. member:: date->gmt()